 We struggled on like this for another ten minutes or so when suddenly the air was filled with the booming high-pitched shrieks of Adhan, the Muslim call to prayer.
 Huzam, Saleh and Issa were up and out of their chairs in the blink of an eye and before I knew what was going on I’d been abandoned.
 They could have literally left puffs of cartoon smoke in their wake.

 Opening a window, I stood listening as the call continued to boom out across T.L.I’s inner courtyard, emanating from a number of rusty loudspeakers.
 Students streamed out of the classrooms, hurrying towards the school’s small mosque.
-It was over half an hour before my guys returned and when they did were even less interested in the lesson than before.
+It was over half an hour before my guys returned and when they did they were even less interested in the lesson than before.

 ‘‘Teacher, book boring.
 Let’s stop’’.